AmitThakkar/Getting-Started-With-Gulp-Part-2/README.md

 Now run ```gulp``` command again.
 After running the ```gulp``` command, we will see, there is ```build/js``` directories have created and it having only one ```.js``` file with name **all.js**, which we provided **concat** task (```.pipe(concat('all.js'))```).
 All the ```.js``` files have first **uglified** then **concat** to a single file with named **all.js**.
 That's why we have only one **all.js** file into ```build/js``` directory.

 Till now, we have learn

 1. How to minify the ```.js``` files?
 (In first [blog](http://codechutney.in/blog/nodejs/getting-started-with-gulp/))
 2. How to re-run tasks whenever specific files get change?
 (In first [blog](http://codechutney.in/blog/nodejs/getting-started-with-gulp/))
 3. How to concat them into one ```.js``` file.

-1st task help us in **production** environment, 2nd task help us in **development** environment and 3rd task help us in **production** environment.
+First task help us in **production** environment, Second task help us in **development** environment and Third task help us in **production** environment.
 Now next turn is for **development** environment, Lets right a task which will help us in **development** environment.

 Generally we do some changes, and manually refresh/reload the **HTML** page.
-We will write a task for it, who will watch our files, and anything gets change into any file from them, it will automatically reload the **HTML**.
+We will write a task for it, who will watch our files, and anything gets change into any file from them, it will automatically reload the **HTML** as well.

 Add **[Live Reload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei/reviews?hl=en)** extensions to your chrome browser.
 Then update your **gulpfile.js** with below content: